Holographic Floquet states in low dimensions (II): Conductivities

-The results are contained in the plots shown in Fig.\,\ref{fig:sig_rh_Omegac}.
-The curves represent the absortion spectrum $\sigma_{xx}(\omega)$ and the Hall conductivity $\sigma_{xy}(\omega)$.
+See Appendix \ref{app:opticalcond} for details.
+The results are contained in in Fig. \ref{fig:sig_rh_Omegac}.
+The curves represent the absortion spectrum $\boldsymbol{\sigma}_{xx}(\omega)$ and the Hall conductivity $\boldsymbol{\sigma}_{xy}(\omega)$.
 The background rotating electric field has been fixed to $|E|/m^2=0.1$.
-Its frequency has been set to the first critical frequency $\Omega_c(r_h)$ which decreases with the temperature as seen in the lower right plot of Fig.\,\ref{fig:3D}.
-The band in which these values lie for the chosen temperatures has been signalled by a vertical band in pink.
-The curves for $\sigma_{xx}$ and $\sigma_{xy}$ show a smooth deformation of the ones in \cite{Garbayo_2020} (Fig.10) for the same value of $|E|/m^2$.
+Its frequency has been set to the first critical frequency $\Omega_c(r_h)$, which decreases with the temperature as seen in the lower right plot of Fig. \ref{fig:3D}.
+The band in which these values lie for the chosen temperatures has been signaled by a vertical band in pink.
+The curves for $\boldsymbol{\sigma}_{xx}$ and $\boldsymbol{\sigma}_{xy}$ show a smooth deformation of the ones in \cite{Garbayo_2020} (Fig. 10) for the same value of $|E|/m^2$.

-Succintly stated, the temperature in the gluon bath, in general destroys the AC Hall optical conductivity, and hence, also the DC Hall conductivity.
-Again, the effect of the temperature is similar to the one caused by the increase in electric field.
+Succinctly stated, the temperature in the gluon bath in general destroys the AC Hall optical conductivity, and hence, also the DC Hall conductivity.
+Again, the effect of the temperature is similar to the one caused by an increase of the electric field.
 Namely, the conductivity peaks get roughened and lowered.
-In a sense, both agents, the temperature and the electric field act in parallel by enhancing the amount of deconfined charge carriers in the medium.
+In a sense, both agents, the temperature and the electric field, act in parallel by enhancing the amount of deconfined charge carriers in the medium.

-The effect becomes more pronounced beyond some temperature $r_h/m \sim 0.5$, as shown in the lower plots of Fig.\,\ref{fig:sig_rh_Omegac}.
-In the large temperature limit, $r_h \to \infty$, all conductivities, both AC and DC tend towards $\sigma_{xx} = 1\, , \, \sigma_{xy} = 0$.
-This result is the same we obtained for the rotating current conductivity $\tilde \sigma_{RC}$ in the massless limit.
-Since in this case the electric field is linearly polarized, rather than circularly, we see this as a further evidence in favor of the fact that the response will be Ohmic and instantaneous for an arbitrary time dependence of the electric field in the plane $j(t) = \sigma E(t)$.
+The effect becomes more pronounced beyond some temperature $r_h/m \sim 0.5$, as shown in the lower plots of Fig. \ref{fig:sig_rh_Omegac}.
+In the large-temperature limit, $r_h \to \infty$, all conductivities, both AC and DC tend towards $\boldsymbol{\sigma}_{xx} = 1~,~\boldsymbol{\sigma}_{xy} = 0$ (see also Fig. \ref{fig:sigDC_rh_Omegac}).
+This result is the same we obtained for the rotating current conductivity $\sigma_{RC}$ in the massless limit.
+Since in this case the electric field is linearly polarized, rather than circularly, we see this as a further evidence in favor of the fact that the response will be Ohmic and instantaneous for an arbitrary time dependence of the electric field in the plane, $J(t) = \sigma E(t)$.